Introduction

 List: Key Advantages of Spinal Decompression Therapy

-- Non-Invasive Pain Relief – Minimizes Risk:
+- Non-Invasive Pain Relief – Minimizes Risk: Avoids surgical risks such as infection and prolonged recovery.

-Corrects misalignments to improve posture and reduce chronic pain. - Personalized Treatment – Custom-Fit Approach:
+- Improved Spinal Alignment – Enhanced Functionality: Corrects misalignments to improve posture and reduce chronic pain.

-Shorter downtime compared to surgery helps patients resume normal routines quickly. - Cost-Effective – Affordable Alternative to Surgery:
+- Faster Recovery – Rapid Return to Daily Activities: Shorter downtime compared to surgery helps patients resume normal routines quickly.

-Lower overall costs with potential insurance coverage and flexible payment plans.
+- Cost-Effective – Affordable Alternative to Surgery: Lower overall costs with potential insurance coverage and flexible payment plans.

 Table: Comparison of Spinal Decompression Devices